hanifaditia/Huawei-Technical-Test/README.md

 ```

 Add the following cron script:
+“./scrapping.py” can be change to path to scrapping.py
+“./data_cleansing.sh” can be change to path to data_cleansing.sh

 ```
 0 8,12,15 * * * /usr/bin/python3 ./scrapping.py
 0 0 * * * /bin/bash ./data_cleansing.sh